diemastermonkey/dial-o-tron/README.md

 A popular, computationally cheap algorithm will suffice as a "seedable" Random Number Generator. (link to the function)

 For each NPC (or other procedurally-generated entity), the 'phone number' is used as the seed.
 Instantiated with that seed at runtime, our custom 'non-random random number generator' produces the necessary illusion of 'consistent diversity'.

+NPCs are generated on-the-fly, with properties like:

+* Existence: Does the NPC even exist?
+* Schedule: Are they asleep, or closed for business?
+* Scripts: Text responses and/or functional code selected from a global pool
+* Runtime: NPCs can generate/add/modify properties

 (to do: add code snippets and links to relevant sections)